 Those wishing to declare a homestead, including beneficiaries of a trust, get greater total protection; five hundred thousand dollars ($500,000.00).
 As with the automatic homestead, each owner's coverage is his/her proportional interest in the residence.

-The elderly/disabled homestead is also increased to five hundred thousand dollars ($500,000.00).
-However, each such owner declaring such a homestead gets that full coverage.
-This means each qualifying spouse may file a declaration.
+The elderly/disabled homestead is also increased to five hundred thousand dollars ($500,000.00), and each such owner declaring such a homestead now gets that full coverage.
+To get that individual coverage, each qualifying spouse should file a declaration.